backdrop-contrib/bueditor/README.txt

 Since buttons may have php code that makes them change dynamically, md5 is used to track the changes in buttons script.
 If there is a matching file in the folder, it is loaded.
 Otherwise, a new file is created and loaded.
 If file loading fails, buttons are included as inline script.
-Note: The files older than 15 days are cleaned in each cron run.
+Note: Files older than 15 days are cleaned in each cron run.

 - KNOWN ISSUES